Main Page Content

 - We sent letters to Department Chairs asking them to examine syllabi from each section

-course bearing the D code that was taught in the last three years.
-Chairs could do
+of each course bearing the D code that was taught in the last three years.
+Chairs

-this on their own or delegate the work; some did a combination of this.
-Based on what
+could do this on their own or delegate the work; some did a combination of this.
+Based

-they saw on syllabi, they were asked to certify that the content of each section prepared
+on what they saw on syllabi, they were asked to certify that the content of each section

-students to meet the Student Learning Outcome (SLO) for Diversity (and any other codes
+prepared students to meet the Student Learning Outcome (SLO) for Diversity (and any

-attached to the course).
-For sections that did not meet the SLO, chairs were required
+other codes attached to the course).
+For sections that did not meet the SLO, chairs

-to provide an overview of the Department’s plan for ensuring that these sections would
+were required to provide an overview of the Department’s plan for ensuring that these

 - Students will analyze social conflicts, prejudices, and/or intolerance relevant to a contemporary setting, and arising from such issues as racism, ethnicity, religious affiliation, sexual orientation, class, etc. These concerns shall constitute a major or central theme of the course, as opposed to a peripheral or occasional consideration.